Students must complete a minimum of 700 hours to satisfy the practicum requirements.

 The Fourth Year and Above

-Direct client contact refers to face-to-face clinical activity (e.g., assessment, intervention, consultation) with a client OR a member of their personal network (e.g., teacher, parent, employer).
-Other forms client contact such as talking with them on the telephone might count if the activity involves the delivery of psychological services.
+Direct client contact refers to face-to-face clinical activity (e.g., assessment, intervention, or consultation conducted in-person or virtually) with a client OR a member of their personal network (e.g., teacher, parent, employer).
+Other forms client contact such as electronic chats and talking on the telephone can count if the activity involves the delivery of psychological services.

 Individual supervision refers to one-on-one supervision provided by a licensed psychologist or other licensed health care professional who has the primary legal responsibility for the clinical activity.

-Support activities refer to note keeping, report writing, file management, case presentations or consultation that aren’t included as part of supervision, attending rounds, treatment planning, reading and learning about new testing and treatment methods, etc.
+Support activities refers to tasks such as note keeping, report writing, file management, case presentations, and consultation that aren’t included as part of supervision, as well as attending rounds, treatment planning, reading and learning about new testing and treatment methods, etc.